Noah Dettwiler: Accident at the 2025 Malaysian Grand Prix

 On 26 October 2025, during the sighting lap of the 2025 Malaysian Grand Prix, Dettwiler experienced a technical issue and slowed down on the racing line.
 José Antonio Rueda, 2025 Moto3 World Champion, was riding directly behind and, unaware of Dettwiler’s abnormally low speed, was unable to react in time and struck the rear of Dettwiler’s bike at high speed.
 The accident caused the race to be immediately postponed, and both riders were airlifted to a local hospital in Kuala Lumpur.
 Dettwiler's father told Swiss newspaper Blick that he had suffered multiple cardiac arrests, injuries to his lungs and spleen, and an open leg fracture.
 The team's official report confirmed Dettwiler had undergone several surgeries and was in critical but stable condition.
 Three days after the accident, the team released a second report stating that Dettwiler's condition was no longer critical but remained under observation in the ICU.

 On 31 October 2025, CIP Green Power published a report confirming the injuries Dettwiler sustained from the crash, the removal of his spleen during surgery due to severe bleeding, and an additional injury on his neck which was found after performing X-rays.
 A health update was also provided, stating that he was now awake and communicating.
 It also confirmed he had left the ICU and had been transferred to a private clinic in Kuala Lumpur.
+Dettwiler was later transported to his home in Switzerland in order to begin his recovery.

+Shortly after the accident, Paolo Simoncelli—Sic58 Squadra Corse team principal—revealed he had initiated talks with Dettwiler prior to the crash to have him race for his team in the following season, and that they were willing to wait for his recovery.
+However, in December 2025, Dettwiler revealed he would not be taking the seat for 2026 due to the uncertainty surrounding his recovery time.